 Mushroom Extract

-The Mushroom Extract calms skin and helps in reducing breakouts.
+The mushroom extract calms the skin and helps reduce breakouts.
 It also protects from and repairs UV photoaging.

 Ceramides